ericlyn4s/fan-fiction/README.md

 ## How to Run

+Tale Spin can be accessed here: https://afternoon-taiga-74070-303988fd2de4.herokuapp.com/

-To run Tale Spin, follow these steps: 🏃
+To run Tale Spin locally, follow these steps: 🏃

 1. **Create SQL Database**: Execute the provided [SQL query](#sql-query) to create the necessary database.
 2. **Install Dependencies**: Run `npm install` to install all project dependencies.